KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 For example, with balance-based smart contracts, a bug in the smart-contract language can result in terrible events, such as the malicious printing of new coins in a smart contract, or the draining of all funds within a shared contract.
 Events such as these can happen even when the smart-contract author is a competent developer.

 In a utxo-based module, the risk of such events is exponentially reduced.
-The reason utxo-based modules are more secure is that every update of the blockchain's state must be executed as a transaction, and therefore the data must pass the normal rules of consensus.
+One reason utxo-based modules are more secure is that every update of the blockchain's state must be executed as a transaction, and therefore the data must pass the normal rules of consensus.

 Komodo is based on the Bitcoin protocol, and therefore Komodo's Smart Chain consensus mechanism is built on the most rigorously tested and heavily supported software in the industry.
 Balance-based smart contracts cannot compare to this level of security.